Goals and Objectives

 - Implement a robust testing suite using TDD

-In this project, you will be creating a recipe tracking / meal planning application that allows users to view their favorite recipes and plan shopping trips around them.
+In this project, you will create a recipe tracking / meal planning application that allows users to view their favorite recipes and plan shopping trips around them.
 The idea is similar to sites like All Recipes or New York Times Cooking.
-Users should be able to view a list of recipes, favorite their own recipes, and choose recipes to cook.
+Users should view a list of recipes, favorite their own recipes, and choose recipes to cook.

 Feel free to use the above sites as inspiration for your UI, but note that there is NO COMP provided for this project.
 We expect you to design your own dashboard layout that is relevant to the data being displayed.